Carl Gustav (C.G.) Jung at his home library in Küsnacht, Switzerland. Kairos Film Foundation photo. Used with permission.

 Speaking of Jung was created by Laura London in 2015 to explore the work of Carl Gustav (C.G.)
 Jung.
 This extensive website contains over 200 pages of information with an accompanying podcast of over 150 episodes exploring the field of Jung’s analytical psychology through in-depth, one-on-one discussions with Jungian analysts.
 These psychoanalysts undergo many years of post-graduate analytic training with a certified institute of the IAAP and are required to undergo hundreds of hours of personal analysis.
 Our podcast features interviews with certified Jungian psychoanalysts.

 ⚪️ Sign up for our Newsletter ~ Scroll down to the bottom of this page to sign up for our monthly email newsletter (we don’t like pop-ups).
-You can view our current newsletter by clicking on the announcement bar at the top of this page.
+View our current newsletter by clicking the link on the announcement bar at the top of this page.

-⚪️ Support us on Patreon ~ Please consider contributing to our Tip Jar on Patreon for just $5/month and you will receive access to all of Laura’s notes – including material that doesn’t make it into the recorded episode – for the featured episode of the month.
+⚪️ Support us on Patreon ~ Please consider contributing to our Tip Jar on Patreon for just $5/month and you will receive access to all of Laura’s notes for the featured episode of the month.

-⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos, the limited-run series Speaking with Laura, and recorded lectures by Jungian analysts.
+⚪️ Subscribe to our YouTube Channel ~ We have two playlists, Speaking of Jung: Interviews with Jungian Analysts and The Quarantine Edition, as well as live videos, impromptu book readings, the limited-run series Speaking with Laura, and recorded lectures by Jungian analysts.

 NEW